-The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 8, Round 5 and Panel 9, Round 3.
+The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 9, Round 5 and Panel 10, Round 3.
 Households received a DCS based on their response to DIABDX53 in the Priority Condition section of the CAPI instrument, which asks whether the respondent was ever told by a doctor or health professional that he/she had diabetes.
 The DCS asks the same question with responses summarized in the variable DSDIA53.
 DSDIA53 confirms that the respondent has ever been told by a health professional that he/she had diabetes or sugar diabetes.
-For a small number of cases DIABDX53 = YES (1) but DSDIA53 = NO (2).
+For a small number of cases DIABDX53 =YES (1) but DSDIA53 = NO (2).
 These people do not have a positive DCS weight.
 The DCS data are unedited, and, therefore, these and other data inconsistencies remain in the data.
 For all persons 17 years of age or younger, all the DCS variables are set to "Inapplicable" (-1) because there is not an appropriate weight included on the file to make national estimates for this population.

-DSA1C53 and DSCKFT53 indicate the number of times the respondent reported having a hemoglobin A-one-C test and his/her feet checked for sores or irritations in 2004, respectively.
-DSEY0553, DSEY0453, DSEY0353, DSEB0353 and DSEYNV53 indicate the last time the respondent reported having an eye exam in which the pupils were dilated: in 2005, in 2004, in 2003, before 2003, or never, respectively.
+DSA1C53 and DSCKFT53 indicate the number of times the respondent reported having a hemoglobin A-one-C blood test and his/her feet checked for sores or irritations in 2005, respectively.
+DSEY0653, DSEY0553, DSEY0453, DSEB0453 and DSEYNV53 indicate the last time the respondent reported having an eye exam in which the pupils were dilated: in 2006, in 2005, in 2004, before 2004, or never, respectively.
 DSKIDN53 and DSEYPR53 ascertain whether the diabetes has caused kidney or eye problems, respectively.
 DSDIET53, DSMED53 and DSINSU53 indicate if the respondent reported being treated for his/her diabetes by the following methods: diet, oral medications or insulin, respectively.
+Note that, prior to 2005, DSA1C53 did not reflect whether the person had a hemoglobin A-one-C blood test, only whether the person had a hemoglobin A-one-C blood test, only whether the person had a hemoglobin A-one-C test.
+Also new in 2005 are four variables that assess different ways the person with diabetes can learn about diabetes care: PHONE53 (learned care over the phone), NURSE53 (learned care from a nurse), VISIT53 (learned care during a home visit), and REFER53 (learned care from a specialist).
+Also new in 2005 are two variables that indicate how long it has been since the person's last flu shot (FLSHOT53).

 If a respondent was unable to respond to the DCS, the questionnaire was completed by a proxy (DSPRX53 = 1).
-A special weight variable (DIABW04F) has been designed to be used with DCS data.
-This weight adjusts for DCS nonresponse and weights to the number of diabetics in the US civilian noninstitutionalized population in 2004 (see section "3.0.
+A special weight variable (DIABW05F) has been designed to be used with DCS data.
+This weight adjusts for DCS nonresponse and weights to the number of diabetics in the US civilian noninstitutionalized population in 2005 (see section "3.0.
 Survey Sample Information" for details).

-Please note that the weighted frequencies displayed in the HC-089 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2004 person weight PERWT04F.
-However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT04F, DIABW04F).
+Please note that the weighted frequencies displayed in the HC-097 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2005 person weight PERWT05F.
+However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT05F, DIABW05F).
 For persons who are not assigned a positive DCS weight, the DCS variables are recoded to "Inapplicable" (-1).
 Please see section "3.0.
 Survey Sample Information" for details.